Silver Hoof: Sources

 Bazhov's stories are based on the oral lore of the miners and gold prospectors.
 The character of Silver Hoof is based on the Ural legends.
 Bazhov mentioned that he had heard tales about the mythical creature Silver Deer, also known as the elk Golden Horns and the goat Silver Hoof.
 The exact origin of the creature is unknown, but deer have significant roles in the mythology of various peoples located all over the world.
 In the folklore tales, the goat/deer can be either friendly or harmful.
-Golden or silver deer/elk became popular at the Urals in the 18th century.
+Golden or silver deer/elk became popular in the Urals in the 18th century.
 According to the Bashkir folklore, dreaming about a goat is a good omen.
 The Finno-Ugric peoples prayed to the Elk.
 The depictions of the animal were found among Permian bronze casts.
 While the character of Silver Hoof is in fact based on the legends, the actual storyline was penned by Bazhov.